Frequently asked questions

 There isn't a default policy at present, however there is existing legislation in this space that we are already mindful of (Equality Act 2010 and before it, SENDA).
 You should consider the audience for your media and be prepared to make reasonable adjustments where required.
 Remember that if you have created a script for yourself as part of creating a piece of media, you can very quickly reuse this as a transcript.

 No - there aren't.
 You can clip and trim a whole video, but you can't modify just the sound.
+More information on editing your whole video is avaiable here: Editing media using the online video editing tools (PDF)

 Yes.
 You can add multiple people to be the administrators of a channel, and you can also decide if they can make content immediately available, or whether there should be a moderation step involved.
 Using moderation might be appropriate for a student showcase, or a student special interest group for example.